Transfer-tensor description of memory effects in open-system dynamics and multi-time statistics: Transfer tensors and multi-time statistics

 In Fig.\,\ref{fig:rho_terms_spin} we plot both the population and coherence terms of the single spin $\mathbb{S}$ as a function of time and $\lambda$ values ($\lambda \in \{0,0.25,0.5,1\}$) for $\Delta = 1$ (all in natural units).
-As one can observe from the figure, depending on the value of $\lambda$ that corresponds to different intermediate measurement operators, the spin quantum coherence tends to decrease for smaller values of $\lambda$ or to be maintained oscillating over time otherwise.
-In the latter case, repeated ``coherence revivals'' are originated by the interaction of $\mathbb{S}$ with only the environment $\mathbb{E}$ composed of 5 quantum harmonic oscillators.
-Instead, in the former case also the external measurement apparatus plays a crucial role.
-Hence, from Fig.\,\ref{fig:rho_terms_spin} one can clearly appreciate that monitoring the open quantum system $\mathbb{S}$ through a sequence of quantum measurements radically changes its reduced dynamics, as well as the corresponding non-Markovian behaviors.
+As one can observe from the figure, the spin quantum coherence is maintained oscillating over time in case of no applied quantum measurements ($\lambda=1$), and such behaviour of repeated ``coherence revivals'' is originated by the interaction of $\mathbb{S}$ with the only environment $\mathbb{E}$ composed of 5 quantum harmonic oscillators.
+Conversely, in case also the external measurement apparatus plays a role (i.e., the open quantum system is also measured at consecutive time instants) the quantum coherence of the spin $\mathbb{S}$ may be increasing or decreasing depending on the value of $\lambda$ that corresponds to different intermediate measurement operators (at $\Delta$ fixed).
+Overall, concerning the effect of applying the single quantum operation, a quantum measurement tend to recreate coherence terms, unlike the interaction of the spin with the environment that on average is responsible to erase them.
+From Fig.\,\ref{fig:rho_terms_spin} one can clearly appreciate that monitoring the open quantum system $\mathbb{S}$ through a sequence of quantum measurements radically changes its reduced dynamics, as well as the corresponding non-Markovian behaviors.
 In particular, if the quantum coherence of $\mathbb{S}$ is damping over time, then also high-order step memory effects can be considered negligible.
 Otherwise, each state of $\mathbb{S}$ also depends on past contributions, even up to the initial instant in the extreme case.